auremoser/web-coding/syllabus.md

 See "Make-up" on 11/24/15

 There will otherwise be no class on this date, but I would like you to investigate datasets and topics for your final project during this break week.
-The makeup course will be an optional extended office hour to workshop your ideas on 11/24.
+The makeup course will be the final project presentation day, a chance to workshop your projects as well, held on 11/24/15.

-DATA-DRIVEN JOURNALISM
+####DATA-DRIVEN JOURNALISM

+>"Narrative can on the one hand be broken down into a set of universal laws and principles that may transcend mediums.
+Stories have temporality in common (they deal with time) as well as causation (they deal with cause and effect of something).
+On the other hand there are the more media specific narrative affordances as for example in the way that film, opera, novel and data visualisation – because of their physicality and the dimensions open to them – would be able to give a different ‘staging’ of a story." ~ C. Twigg

 ![Guantanamo Calendar)](https://raw.githubusercontent.com/auremoser/web-coding/master/_imgs/history.jpg)